yunsemr/SandikApp/README.md

 # SandikApp

-This is a application for final project of MIS 49-M - Mobile App Developement course.
-In this app, you can sign up with e-mail and password then follow the 2023 president election of Turkey.
-Also if you are clerk, you can sign in with an assigned e-mail and password, and add votes to candidates according to cities of Turkey.
+This is an application for final project of MIS 49-M - Mobile App Developement course.
+In this app, you can sign up with e-mail and password then, sign in and follow the 2023 president election of Turkey.
+Also if you are clerk, you can sign in with an assigned e-mail and password by admins,and add votes to candidates according to cities of Turkey.